Staub Braiser – Premium French Cast Iron Cookware

 Staub Braiser Braiser Saute Pan, 9.4 inches (24 cm)

-Staub 3.5 Quart Braisers
+Staub 3.5 Quart Braisers - best all-around size

 Staub Braiser Saute Pan, Cherry, 10.2 inches (26 cm)